 “Ati unasema nini?”

 “This is your first time getting a massage?” she asks.

 “Psssssh.
 Nope.
 What are you talking about.
 I have been massaged a million times.”
 You lie even though we all know you are not fooling anybody.
-She is breaking your massage virginity, and you cannot believe it because you think there is a chance as fat as her donkey that she is might be a hooker.
+She is breaking your massage virginity, and you cannot believe it because you think there is a chance that she is might be a hooker.
 Those sly ones that do not stand outside Sirona Hotel, but lure clients into this small den where she entices them with body rubs.
-You imagine that she will fire you up real good; to the point that by the time your little goon rises to the occasion like the good soldier it is, you will be in no position to say no.
+You imagine that she will fire you up real good; to the point that by the time your little goon rises to the occasion like the good soldier it is, all it will want is some action.

 You are still thinking of whether you have condoms when her first touch lands on your back.
 It is tender and slippery.
 It kneads the hard flesh on your shoulders with gentleness so calming it manipulates you into whispering the name of the Lord in between silky moans of ‘aaaah’ and ‘fuck yeaaah’.

 Now you know that you will definitely need condoms.
 Even your little goon nudges you beneath the towel in celebration.
 You try to lie still and let this woman touch you.
 And with every touch you feel your body respond to her.
 It opens up to her like a sinner seeking redemption.
 Her fingers do impossibly beautiful things to you as she trails the back of your body with them down to the back of your thighs, to your inner thighs, and then up till you can feel her touching your balls.